 King Solomon points out various gestures used by those who not only accuse others but also wish to carry out their perverse plans.
 He states, "A worthless person, a wicked man, walks with a perverse (obscene) mouth, winking with his eyes (a sign sometimes used in gambling), speaking with his feet, pointing with his fingers. . ."
 (Proverbs 6:12 - 14).

-The prophet Ezekiel was shown the idolatrous practices of those who served in His temple.
-These religious leaders not only secretly worshipped the rising sun, they also "put the branch to their nose."
-Although Biblical commentaries vary regarding the exact meaning of this phrase, it was certainly a gesture of contempt and one which the Eternal thought was "obscene" (Ezekiel 8:16 - 17).
+The prophet Ezekiel was shown, in a vision, the idolatrous practices of those who served in His temple.
+The religious leaders not only secretly worshipped the rising sun they also "put the branch to their nose."
+Although Biblical commentaries vary regarding the exact meaning of this phrase, it was certainly a gesture of contempt that the Eternal thought was "obscene."

 Scripture also denounces, through the prophet Isaiah, one of several common gestures known as the "pointing of the finger" (Isaiah 58:9).
 Psalm 22 is a prophecy regarding the verbal abuse and deriding (obscene gestures) Christ would experience as he suffered and died for our sins (Psalm 22:7 - 8, see also Matthew 27:39 - 43).